Skip to product information

 Flexible returns

-Everyday Politics in Exile: Collective Learning and Organizing of Syrian Women in Lebanon
+Collective Learning and Organizing of Syrian Women in Lebanon

-Hajdarowicz, Inga
+Inga Hajdarowicz

 The book follows more than thirty grassroots Syrian women leaders in the process of collective learning and organizing while in exile in the Bekaa Valley, Lebanon.
 It presents the pedagogical approach developed by Syrian activists.
 The approach, centred around the lived experience of those involved, facilitates space for building networks of mutual support and community engagement.
 Based on ethnographic research conducted since 2018, the author, along with the participants of these activities, explores various forms of everyday politics these women community organizers practice as they navigate and transform power dynamics in their personal lives, homes, and local communities.